craffel/craffel.github.io/blog/src/content/residency.rst

 My initial post-PhD plan was (fittingly) to do a postdoc.
 After deciding to do the residency instead, I still planned to do a postdoc after the residency.
-A postdoc sounds really nice to me, in terms of where I'm at in my research career - I still want good top-down device from an advisor, but I've also really enjoyed my mentorship opportunities in the past, and a postdoc seems like an ideal combination of these dynamics.
+A postdoc sounds really nice to me, in terms of where I'm at in my research career - I still want good top-down advice from an advisor, but I've also really enjoyed my mentorship opportunities in the past, and a postdoc seems like an ideal combination of these dynamics.
 But, I've ultimately decided to stay at Brain as a research scientist (and fortunately Google is on board with this decision).
 Here's why:
-I think if you asked your average ML researcher to describe their ideal research lab, they'd say something like "I'd like to be able to work on whatever I want, be surrounded by smart people, share my results freely, and have effectively unlimited resources".
+I think if you asked your average ML researcher to describe their ideal research lab, they'd say something like "I'd like to be able to work on whatever I want, be surrounded by smart people, share my results freely, and have effectively unlimited resources."
 Incidentally, I think you could describe Brain this way.

 I honestly don't know of a lab anywhere where researchers have the same freedom that they do at Brain; I think I realized this when I was talking to my fellow resident `Sam <https://samschoenholz.wordpress.com/>`_ and he said something along the lines of "look, I just wrote a paper on chemistry [#]_.
 What ML-focused research labs would let me do something like that?"